-Also, your mobile phone will have better signal and you will be receive less radiation when talk on the phone.
+Also, your mobile phone will have better signal and you will receive less radiation when talking on the phone.

-However, in that case, you will also have greater chances to be close to cell phone mast, which means that you might receive greater cumulative amount of radiation as mobile phone masts emit wireless signal 24 hours a day.
+However, in that case you will also be more likely to be close to these cell phone masts, which means that you might receive a greater cumulative amount of radiation as mobile phone masts emit wireless signals 24 hours a day.

-Are the ones the place a cell phone mast on their roof the only ones to blame for the high levels of radiation in a neighborhood?
+Are those who place a cell phone masts on their roof the only ones to blame for the high levels of radiation in a neighborhood?